babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 `BtcHeaders` Message:

-This is a message that can be called by the Babylon contract to add or update the Bitcoin headers in the light client.
+This is a message that can be called by the `babylon` contract to add or update the Bitcoin headers in the light client.
 It contains a list of Bitcoin headers, as well as temporary fields that are used to initialize the light client with the first header's work and height.

-Notably, this message can be called by anyone as well, who can provide valid Bitcoin headers to extend or update the light client state.
+Notably, this message can be called by anyone as well, who can provide valid Bitcoin headers to extend or update the Bitcoin light client's state.

 ```rust
 /// Add BTC headers to the light client.
 If not initialized, this will initialize